Accessing Free Treatment

 If you are in paid employment, you may be able to access free counselling through your company’s Employee Assistance Programme.
 For more info visit eapservices.co.nz or talk to your employer.

-If you have experienced sexual abuse, assault or another injury related to a suicide attempt you may be eligible for ACC support to pay for therapy with a clinical psychologist or psychotherapist.
-Ask your GP about making a Sensitive Claim.
+If you have experienced sexual abuse or assault, you may be eligible for ACC support to pay for therapy with a registered therapist.
+To find out more visit findsupport.co.nz or speak to your GP about making a sensitive claim.